hypervel/hypervel.org/docs/docs/cache.md

 cache(['key' => 'value'], now()->addMinutes(10));
 ```

-When the `cache` function is called without any arguments, it returns an instance of the `LaravelHyperf\Cache\Contracts\Factory` implementation, allowing you to call other caching methods:
+When the `cache` function is called without any arguments, it returns an instance of the `Hypervel\Cache\Contracts\Factory` implementation, allowing you to call other caching methods:

 ```php
 cache()->remember('users', $seconds, function () {